balancer/docs/docs/guides/API/setup.md

 ## Common Issues

 - AWS error `Specified ReservedConcurrentExecutions for function decreases account's UnreservedConcurrentExecution below its minimum value of [10]`
-  - By default this package creates 13 lambdas while new AWS accounts are limited to 10.
+  - By default, this package creates 13 lambdas while new AWS accounts are limited to 10.
 You can fix this by changing the `NETWORKS` environment variable to just `1` to only deploy lambdas for Mainnet instead of all networks.

 ## Tips